kchaz/MScDissertation_Public/README.md

 * **src** contains code mainly written in python scripts.
 Within it, **func** subfolder contains only scripts with functions. **scripts** subfolder contains scripts for running analysis, starting with Demog for Demography analysis and Socio for sociology analysis. **demos** contains demonstration notebooks.

 * **results** is for model and plot results from the analysis.
-Note that models are not included at this time. *Tip* if the plots show up too large when initially clicking on them, click "download" to view them sized to fit on screen.
+Note that models are not included at this time. *Tip:* if the plots show up too large when initially clicking on them, click "download" to view them sized to fit on screen.